 Other Birth Defects Associated with SSRIs

-Aside from heart and abdominal wall defects, some of the most common birth defects associated with SSRIs include persistent pulmonary hypertension of the newborn (PPHN), respiratory distress and cleft palate or lip.
+Aside from heart and abdominal wall defects, identified in the CDC study, some of the most common birth defects associated with SSRIs include persistent pulmonary hypertension of the newborn (PPHN), respiratory distress and cleft palate or lip.
 Some studies have also linked autism to SSRI use.

 Persistent Pulmonary Hypertension of the Newborn

-In a baby born with PPHN, the circulatory system doesn’t switch over to breathing air.
+While in the womb, a fetus receives oxygen from the mother through the umbilical cord.
+Normally, the baby’s lungs begin taking in oxygen immediately after birth.
+In a baby born with persistent pulmonary hypertension of the newborn (PPHN), the circulatory system does not switch over to breathing air.
 Instead, the blood flow continues to bypass the lungs, depriving the vital organs of oxygen.

 Babies exposed to SSRIs during the late stages of pregnancy were at an increased risk of PPHN.